MartinDelille/MarsAttacks/README.md

 *   jamjs : http://jamjs.org/
 *   mongodb : http://www.mongodb.org/

-After cloning the repo, cd to webapp/ and perform the jam install command on your webapp to install required deps.
+After cloning the repo, cd to webapp/ and perform the following command on your webapp to install required deps:
+	jam install

 ## Local development ##